GrahamCampbell/Laravel-Throttle/README.md

 ##### Cache Driver

 This option (`'driver'`) defines the cache driver to be used.
 It may be the name of any driver set in config/cache.php.
 Setting it to null will use the driver you have set as default in config/cache.php.
-Please note that a driver that supports cache tags is required.
 The default value for this setting is `null`.

 ## Usage